Two New York cats become first U.S. pets to test positive for COVID-19

 “There is no evidence that pets play a role in spreading the virus in the United States,” the CDC said in a statement.
 “Therefore, there is no justification in taking measures against companion animals that may compromise their welfare.
 Further studies are needed to understand if and how different animals, including pets, could be affected.”

+The agency recommends that owners not let their pets interact with people or other animals outside the household.
+Cats should be kept indoors and dogs should be walked on a leash, maintaining at least six feet (1.8 meters) from other animals and people, it said.

-The agency added it is not recommending routine testing of animals at this juncture.
+The CDC said coronavirus infections have been reported in very few animals worldwide, mostly in those that had close contact with a person with COVID-19.
+It is not recommending routine testing of animals at this juncture.

+The AVMA similarly said it was not changing its basic guidance for pet owners and veterinarians, adding that any test of an animal should be performed in coordination with public health officials.

+Maine-based animal health company IDEXX Laboratories Inc on Monday rolled out a COVID-19 test for pets, which it said would be available to veterinarians in North America this week and distributed internationally after that.

 A recent study published on the website of the journal Science found that cats and ferrets can become infected with SARS-CoV-2, the scientific term for the virus that causes the COVID-19 disease in humans.